zachalam/AccountPhoto/README.md

 ![AccountPhoto Screenshot](https://raw.githubusercontent.com/zachalam/AccountPhoto/master/frontend/public/ap-screen.png)

 ## Developer Integration
 If you run your own EOS dApp, you can provide a more personalized experience by integrating AccountPhoto into your service.
-It only takes 5 lines of code.
+It only takes a few lines of code.

 **ACCOUNT_NAME, the 5th param of `getTableRows`, needs the account name of the logged in user.
 Ie: 'zachzachzach'.**